Wiki · AI Organization · Last reviewed June 23, 2026

 METR argues for empirical measurement of catastrophic-risk-relevant capabilities and for capability thresholds that trigger stronger mitigations as systems scale.
 Its about page says it has prototyped governance approaches that use measured or forecasted capabilities to determine when additional risk mitigations are needed.

 The organization reports partnerships or technical relationships with public bodies, including the NIST AI Safety Institute Consortium, the United Kingdom AI Security Institute, and the European AI Office.
-That puts METR in the policy-science layer between frontier labs and public institutions.
+That puts METR in the policy-science layer between frontier labs, safety institutes, and public institutions.

 The broader governance idea is that safety policies should not rely only on declarations of intent.
 They should include measurable thresholds, repeatable evaluation methods, external review, transparency about limitations, and plans for what happens when evaluations show warning signs.